WithSecureOpenSource/pytest-rts/README.md

 ### Local usage

+#### Tests from changes in Git working directory

 1. Install `pytest-rts` with `pip install pytest-rts`
 2. Create a branch `git checkout -b feat/new-feature`
 3. Make changes in your code
 4. Run the tool with `pytest --rts --rts-coverage-db=[path to database]`

-As a result only tests related to changes in working directory and branch will be executed.
+As a result only tests related to changes in working directory will be executed.

+#### Tests from committed changes

+1. Install `pytest-rts` with `pip install pytest-rts`
+2. Create a branch `git checkout -b feat/new-feature`
+3. Make changes in your code and commit them
+4. Run the tool with `pytest --rts --rts-coverage-db=[path to database] --rts-from-commit=[database initialization commithash]`

+As a result only tests related to committed changes will be executed.
+The tool compares the given commithash to the current Git HEAD.

 ### Usage in CI